France has a 5th night of rioting over teen's killing by police amid signs of subsiding violence | Law-Order

 Skirmishes erupted in the Mediterranean city of Marseille but appeared less intense than the night before, according to the Interior Ministry.
 A bolstered police contingent arrested 55 people there.

 Nationwide arrests were lower than the night before.
 Darmanin attributed that to "the resolute action of security forces."
 More than 3,000 people have been detained overall since Nahel's death.
-The mass police deployment has been welcomed by some frightened residents of targeted neighbourhoods and shop owners whose stores have been ransacked — but it has further frustrated those who see police behaviour as the core of France's curruent crisis.
+The mass police deployment has been welcomed by some frightened residents of targeted neighbourhoods and shop owners whose stores have been ransacked, but further frustrated those who see police behaviour as the core of the crisis.

+The unrest prompted Macron to delay what would have been the first state visit to Germany by a French president in 23 years, starting Sunday evening.

-On Saturday, Justice Minister Eric Dupond-Moretti warned that young people who share calls for violence on Snapchat or other apps could face prosecution.
-Macron has blamed social media for fueling violence.
+Macron has blamed social media for fuelling violence.
+France's justice minister has warned that young people who share calls for violence on Snapchat or other apps could face prosecution.

 While concerts at the national stadium and smaller events around the country were canceled because of the violence and some neighbourhoods suffered serious damage, life in other parts of France went on as usual.